freedomofpress/securedrop-protocol/README.md

 }
 ```
 #### POST
-`challenge_id` will expire according to `commons.CHALLENGE_TTL` value; after that a `400` error code will be returned.
+`challenge_id` will expire according to `commons.CHALLENGES_TTL` value; after that a `400` error code will be returned.
 If no challenges are solved correctly using the corresponding challenge key, it means that there are no messages for that user and a `404` error code is returned.
 Order is not important.

 ```